 2.3 Data Types

 These variable values fall into two different data types, primitive and reference.
 Data in JavaScript are objects that represent values or other objects.
-Primitive data types must be of a specific type, where Reference data types can be thought of a references to other objects in your document.
+Primitive data types must be of a specific type, where Reference data types can be thought of as references to other objects in your document.

 2.3.1 Primitive Data Types